bushlab-ucl/ChaoticGraphs/README.md

 - Integration with `sheaf theory` for consistency and advanced analysis.
 - Flexible simulation framework for `Hopfield networks` and `chip-firing systems`.
 - `Rust` implementation (potential for future `Python` bindings).
+- Opportunity for a wide range of fun `wordplays`.

 ## Libraries